Board of Directors

 In the year 2000, Nuguid, Pang and several guest artists “tested the waters” by presenting concerts under the name RST Chamber Music Series.
 Encouraged by the positive response to these concerts, a board of directors was formed in 2003, and RCMS obtained its 501c3 nonprofit status.
 From 2003-2008 RCMS enjoyed steady growth, established a loyal following, and garnered a reputation for artistic excellence amongst regional musicians.

 Starting in the 2009-2010 season, RCMS offered concerts free of charge.
 Thereby, we were better able to promote chamber music to all in a personal, accessible and artistically excellent manner.
-Ongoing financial support from funding entities in the community has uniquely enabled RCMS to thrive in this new model and successfully launch our fifteenth season.
+Ongoing financial support from funding entities in the community has uniquely enabled RCMS to thrive in this new model and successfully launch our twentieth season.